Oculomotor, trochlear and abducens nerves (III, IV and VI cranial nerves). Details about paralytic strabismus Pathogenesis of vision diseases

 • The disease can develop against the background of other infectious diseases - tuberculosis or syphilis, as well as tetanus, botulism and diphtheria.

-Ophthalmoplegia can be a concomitant symptom of ophthalmoplegic migraine, a rare condition that causes severe headache attacks.
+Ophthalmoplegia may be an accompanying symptom of ophthalmoplegic migraine, a rare disorder that causes severe headache attacks.

 Clinical picture

-The symptoms of the disease manifest themselves in different ways, the degree of their severity depends on the type of ophthalmoplegia.
-The main signs for the diagnosis of pathology are:
+Symptoms of the disease manifest themselves in different ways, the degree of their severity depends on the type of ophthalmoplegia.
+The main signs for diagnosing pathology are:

 • redness of the whites of the eyes;